rhiga2/mle-survival-guide/_pages/cloud_computing.md

 # Introduction
 ## What is Cloud Computing?
-* Using remote servers to process, store, and manage data as opposed to local infrastructure.
-* Cloud provider manage these remote servers and allow us to access these servers.
-* Examples of cloud providers include: Amazon Web Service (AWS), Google Cloud Provider (GCP), and Microsoft Azure.
+**Cloud computing** is the practice of using remote servers over the internet to process, store, and manage data as opposed to on-premise infrastructure.
+Businesses that offer cloud computing solutions are called **cloud providers**.
+Examples of cloud providers include Amazon Web Service (AWS), Google Cloud Provider (GCP), and Microsoft Azure.

+## Why use Cloud Computing?
+Cloud computing offers several advantages compared to on-premise infrastructure including:
+1. Elasticity: cloud providers are able to scale infracture on demand.
+If you were to use your own on premise infrastrcture, you would need to pay for max demand or else risk performance degradation or inavailability in peak hours.
+2. Availability: cloud providers offer services across many datacenters

 * Virtualization
 * Multi-tenancy: cloud users may share physical resources.
 ## Why Cloud?